Nicholas-Nazario/twitterLens/README.md

 # Thrid Party Components

-1. Bootstrap, a free and open-source style sheet, is used to style our componenets
+1. Bootstrap, a free and open-source style sheet, is used to style our components
 2. AlphaVantage, a stock data API, is used by Twitter Lens to collect stock pricing
 3. Twitter's developer API is used by Twitter Lens to collect, filter, and display tweets
 4. React.js, a free and open-source web framework, is used by Twitter Lens as the framework for the web application